-Part 5) Small groups report back.
+Part 5) Small Groups Report Back

 The facilitator can use a technique like "Hands Up" to call the group to attention and do report backs.
-Ask one representative to report what members of that group discussed, not simply one's own thoughts.
+Invite one representative from each group to report what members of that group discussed, not simply one's own thoughts.
 One person from each group can add things that they think might have been left out.